ProVent Equipment Scrubber

 then turned on to evacuate the remaining chlorine and dry air.

 While the Powell Scrubber was in operation and drawing a vacuum on the tank car,

 a crew sent by the supplier of the chlorine removed the leaking safety relief valve

 and replaced it with a new one.
 The car was again pressurized with dry air to 150

 psi and checked for leaks.
 Since there were no leaks, the event was considered successfully

 concluded and the car was returned to the chlorine supplier.

-The photo to the left shows safety relief valve removed.
+The photo below shows safety relief valve removed.
 The process was completed

 in the field with the aid of a Powell Provent Chlorine Scrubber designed to pull